Arts & Entertainment Industries Management

 - Small Business Management

-No matter the direction, the Arts Administration experience at Rider sets students on a course for lifelong success!
+No matter the direction, the experience at Rider sets students on a course for lifelong success!

 Rider's quiet campus location-40 minutes from Philadelphia and just over an hour from Manhattan-makes for an ideal blend of traditional campus life and access to some of the finest performing and visual arts programming in the world.
-Arts Administration at Rider takes advantage of its unique location by:
+Arts & Entertainment Industries Management at Rider takes advantage of its unique location by:

 Drawing in top professionals to teach, guest lecture and network with students.